allenJynRoyston/ngImgForce/README.md

 An awesome cropping tool that resizes an upload image and resizes it to the dimensions that you want.
 For example, take a 1080x720 image and size it to just 50x50, or vice versa.

 Based off the excellent cropping tool by alexk111.
-Find the original here.
 Find it here:  (https://github.com/alexk111/ngImgCrop "Title")

 ### Live Demo